 As with any place you travel, it’s best to do your research about the safety and review the travel advisories before booking your ticket.
 It’s also important to learn a bit about the culture and places to stay before you go.
 In Egypt, one of the most important things you need to know for your budget is the concept of “baksheesh,” which is a word that means tipping.
 Baksheesh is almost a way of life in some poorer Middle Eastern countries.
 It can help turn the paltry amount of money earned by the hotel maid or the cleaner into something akin to a survival wage.
 That’s all well and good, but if you’re not too careful, it could cost you a tiny fortune (which could easily spoil the budget for your holiday).

 The best thing to do is to prepare yourself for baksheesh ahead of time.
 Don’t carry any larger denomination bills without filling up a pocket or purse with small notes and change that you can use for baksheesh.
 That way, the tips will never amount to more than a dollar or two in total.
 No matter what time of the day or the night, baksheesh is expected or demanded.
 Having the small bills will potentially save you hundreds of dollars.
-I very much believe in being generous.
-The point is be prepared for it wherever you go, otherwise you’ll be taking more than the odd trip to a place like the HSBC bank in Egypt to get smaller bills.

 Get The Best Foreign Exchange